-Figure 6 shows the results presented in Fig. 5, but separated by stability regime, where the top panel shows results for only SBLs, and the bottom panel shows results for only NBLs.
-One primary takeaway from separating the results into stability regime is that, for both platforms, the TGRDM methods perform better for SBLs than it does for NBLs.
-Similarly, the Heffter method performs better for SBLs than NBLs for the DH2 data, and performs similarly for the radiosonde data.
-This discrepancy is likely because these two methos search for a θ_v inversion to identify Z{ABL} , which is often more defined for an SBL than NBL.
-Next, for the DH2 data, the Ri_b methods show less dependency on stability, with rather high R^2 for both regimes, however the higher threshold performs better for NBL cases.
+Figure 6 shows the results presented in Fig. 5 but separated by stability regime, where the top half shows results for only SBLs, and the bottom half shows results for only NBLs.
+One primary takeaway from separating the results into stability regime is that for both platforms the TGRDM method performs better for SBLs than it does for NBLs.
+Similarly, the Heffter method performs better for SBLs than NBLs for the DH2 data and performs similarly for the radiosonde data.
+This discrepancy is likely because these two methods search for a $\theta_v$ inversion to identify $Z{ABL}$ , which is often more defined for an SBL than NBL.
+Next, for the DH2 data, the Rib methods show less dependency on stability, with rather high $R^2$ for both regimes; however, the higher threshold performs better for NBL cases.
 Additionally, when splitting into stability regimes, the discrepancy between DH2 and radiosonde results increases for some methods.
-For example, the Ri_b method has more outliers for radiosonde NBL cases (Fig. 6i and 6j), causing R^2 to be rather low.
-For this category, the $Ri_b(0.5)$ method performs better, suggesting that the lower threshold value is more robust across platforms.
+For example, the Rib method has more outliers for radiosonde NBL cases (Fig. 6i and j), causing $R^2$ to be rather low.
+For this category, the Rib(0.5) method performs better, suggesting that the lower threshold value is more robust across platforms.
 Lastly, the Liu-Liang method, aside from a few outliers, performs rather well for NBL cases (Fig. 6f).